 The entire northern half of Taipei is riddled with examples of its volcanic activity!
 None are more obvious or other-worldly than the landscapes in and around Yanmingshan, a dormant volcano which many believe could erupt again!
 So take the opportunity to explore the Sulfur Valley Recreation Area and Longfengu Valley while you still can!

-Sulfur Valley is the more photogenic of the two, with various lookout points that cover the spectrum of geological wonders.
+Sulfur Valley is by far the more beautiful spot, with various lookout points that cover the spectrum of geological wonders.
 From steaming lakes to geysers spewing jets of water, it’s a natural encyclopedia of all things volcano!
 Plus you’ll get to see where Beitou gets all its iconic hot spring water!

 The ultimate itinerary for the Taiwanese hot spring culture and a geological paradise.